Abigail Agresta

 801 22nd ST NW Washington DC 20052

-Abigail Agresta specializes in medieval European and Mediterranean history, with an emphasis on environmental history, urban history, and history of public health.
-She has taught courses on medieval urban history, religious history, and history of medicine.
-Her first book, The Keys to Bread and Wine: Faith, Nature, and Infrastructure in Late Medieval Valencia, was published by Cornell University Press in 2022.
-The book investigates how the rulers of a religiously mixed society--the city of Valencia, Spain--understood the relationship between God, human beings, and the natural world.
+Abigail Agresta specializes in medieval European and Mediterranean history, with an emphasis on environmental history, urban history, and history of public health in late medieval Spain.
+Her first monograph, The Keys to Bread and Wine: Faith, Nature, and Infrastructure in Late Medieval Valencia (Cornell University Press, 2022) investigates how the rulers of a religiously mixed society--the city of Valencia, Spain--understood the relationship between God, human beings, and the natural world.
 It argues that the city government moved from a fairly technocratic approach to environmental crisis in the late fourteenth century to a primarily religious one by the mid-fifteenth, and that this shift reflected the city's changing relationship with its own Christianity and its crusading past.
+The book received the European Society for Environmental History's Turku Book Award for best book in environmental history and was a finalist for the American Society for Environmental History's 2023 George Perkins Marsh Prize for best book in environmental history.
 Dr. Agresta has also published peer-reviewed articles in SpeculumJournal of Medieval History, and Viator.
 Her current book project is tentatively titled The Rise of Quarantine in Late Medieval Spain.